15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Craft beer enthusiasts and groups who want a hands-on souvenir from the bachelor weekend.

-Book Redwood Beer Caddy Workshop →Archery: Archers Oasis
+Book Redwood Beer Caddy Workshop →

 Professional archery with 10 dedicated lanes in the scenic Los Altos Hills, about 40 minutes south of San Francisco.
 A coach guides the session and keeps things competitive.
 All equipment provided, including bows, arrows, and safety gear.
 This is the kind of activity where everyone discovers a hidden talent or a hilarious lack of one.
 At $39 per person, it's the most affordable experience on this list and one of the most fun.